Dharini-MernStack/Mario/README.md

 - **Character Design:**
   - Super Mario characters are the property of Nintendo.
+## Deployment
+Used Vercel to deploy the page.
 ## Contributions

 Feel free to contribute to the game by forking the repository and submitting pull requests.
 Bug fixes, new features, and improvements are always welcome!